Intern at the FSF

 - interested in the ethical ramifications of computing.

-Send a letter of interest and resume with two references by e-mail to firstname.lastname@example.org.
+Send a letter of interest and resume with two references by email to email@example.com.
 Make sure that your materials are in free software friendly formats (PDF and plain text work well), and include "Internship" in your subject line.
-If you can, please include links to sites you've made (personal blogs are okay!) designs or code you've done, and--most of all--things you've written.
-Please include these as URLs, though email attachments in free formats are acceptable too.
+If you can, please include links to sites you've made (personal blogs are okay!) designs or code you've done, and relevant writing.
+Please include these as URLs, though email attachments in free formats are acceptable, too.

 Please direct any questions about the program to firstname.lastname@example.org.